HomeAsiaAustralian court upholds ruling for transgender woman, doubles damages against female-only app

 TRANS PROTECTIONS AFFIRMED

-The decision represents a significant affirmation of protections for trans people, said Alice Taylor, an assistant professor of law at Bond University.
+The court's decision represents a significant affirmation of protections for trans people, said Alice Taylor, an assistant professor of law at Bond University.

-The court has made clear that the Australia's Sex Discrimination Act "is intended to eliminate discrimination on the basis of gender identity, and that this protection should be applied as broadly as possible."
+The court has made clear that the law "is intended to eliminate discrimination on the basis of gender identity, and that this protection should be applied as broadly as possible," she said.

-Tickle, who was born male but is recognised as female in an updated birth certificate following gender affirming surgery, was blocked because Grover reviewed her photograph, a requirement upon registration, and concluded she was a man.
+Tickle, who was born male but is recognised as female in an updated birth certificate following gender-affirming surgery, was blocked because Grover reviewed her photograph, a requirement upon registration, and concluded she was a man.

 Grover appealed and Tickle also cross-appealed, seeking a declaration of direct discrimination and greater damages.